 How To Use The Snowball Alphabet Sort Activity

-The first, which is super low prep and simple, is to lay out all of the letter cards and choose one sorting mat at a time.
+First, lay out all of the letter cards and choose one sorting mat at a time.
 Kids can search through the letter cards to find the corresponding letters and connect them.
-When one sorting mat is completed, move on to the next letter.
-This can be done in alphabetical order or completely random order.

 Additional Ideas For Snowball Alphabet Sort Activity

-We have used Alphabet Sorting Activities as a multi-sensory activity.
-Fill a sensory bin with filler of choice and add the letter cards.
-Kids can sift and search through the sensory bin to find the matching letter to one of the sorting mats.
-Again, alphabetical order or random is perfectly fine.
+Alphabet Sorting Activities can also be multi-sensory.
+Fill a sensory bin with your filler of choice and add the letter cards.
+Kids can sift and search through the sensory bin to find matching letter pairs.
+Alphabetical order or random is perfectly fine.